Road to UFC Season 4

 Road to UFC Season 4 is the 2025 cycle of Road to UFC, a mixed martial arts (MMA) event series in which top Asian MMA prospects compete to win contracts with the Ultimate Fighting Championship (UFC).

 Background

-The event series will be feature four divisions—flyweight, bantamweight, featherweight, and lightweight—each for which eight fighters compete in a "win-and-advance" tournament format.
+The event series featured four divisions—flyweight, bantamweight, featherweight, and lightweight—each for which eight fighters compete in a "win-and-advance" tournament format.
 The tournament winner of each division is awarded a UFC contract.
 Each event within the series contains five bouts, one of which is a non-tournament match-up.

-The quarterfinal stage of the tournament will take place over two days on May 22-23, 2025, at the UFC Performance Institute Shanghai, with two five-bout events for each day for a total of 10 bouts per day.
+The quarterfinal stage of the tournament took place over two days on May 22-23, 2025, at the UFC Performance Institute Shanghai, with two five-bout events for each day for a total of 10 bouts per day.

+The finals (with the exception of the flyweight finals due to Aaron Tau missing weight) took place at on February 1, 2026 at UFC 325 in Sydney, Australia.
+The flyweight final between Namsrai Batbayar and Yin Shuai is scheduled to take place on May 29, 2026.